5T33Z0/OC-Little-Translated/H_Boot-args/README.md

 **`revblock=auto`** |YES| Same as `pci` **`revblock=none`**|YES| Disables all blocking

 **NOTE**: NVRAM variables work the same way as the boot arguments, but have lower priority.
-They have be added to the config in: `NVRAM/Add/4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102`
+They have be added to the config under `NVRAM/Add/4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102`:

 ![revpatch](https://user-images.githubusercontent.com/76865553/209659515-14579ada-85b0-4e89-8443-c5047ee5d828.png)